openstreetmap/id-tagging-schema/MAINTENANCE.md

 ### PR Reviews and Merges

-- PRs need approval from two people: the author and one more contributors before being merged.
+- PRs need approval from two people: the author and one or more contributors before being merged.
 - Non-"clear-cut" changes need to be merged by the maintainer.
 - We might revert merges later if necessary.